Whatcom Community College

 Image above: A full time Running Start sample schedule.
 This schedule is for a student that takes three classes at the college.

-To find out which textbooks you will need follow the steps below:
+To find out which textbooks you will need, follow the steps below:

-- Visit the WCC Bookstore website
+- Visit the WCC Campus Store website

 - Hover over "Textbooks" menu and click "Purchase"